enlivenedcooperative/enlivenedcoop-website/_courses/2025_Huasteca.md

 - flights to and from Mexico

-- domestic transportation to the starting point of the journey and return
+- domestic transportation to the starting point of the journey (San Luis Potosi) and return

-- snacks
+- food & snacks throughout the journey (except otherwise mentioned)

 - optional activities  and local tours in free time.

 - health and travel insurance

-## Important considerations
+### Important considerations

-* Accommodation will be provided in comfortable shared rooms, as the journey will happen in a remote area of Mexico with limited accomodation capacity.
+* All accommodation will be provided in comfortable shared rooms, as the journey will happen in a remote area of Mexico with limited accomodation capacity.
 * Participants will be responsible with their own visa arrangements.
 An invitation letter will be provided for any participant who will require it for their visa application.

-## Testimonials of past participants
+### Testimonials of past participants

 "Our journey together was the most inspiring, fulfilling, satisfying, and enlivening trip I've ever taken... well, with the exception of being alive and somewhat conscious at this particular time in the Universe.
 Thank you for this extraordinary co-creation of Imagination, Possibility and Beyond"
 Marianne